DhvanitB/Bloom/README.md

 # Bloom

-A Flutter Healthcare Application to check availability in Hospitals.
+A demo Flutter Healthcare Application to check availability in local Hospitals.

 ## Getting Started